MEDICARE AGENTS - Do you need one?

 Most agents are Medicare brokers which means that they are contracted with multiple insurance companies which allows them to review and offer the best plans to you individual needs.

 Medicare agents are knowledgeable.
 There are a lot of tests and certifications required to be a Medicare agent.
-Each state has their own insurance requirements that an agent is tested on and must pass on an annual certification test.
+Each state has their own insurance requirements.
 This is on top of what each individual insurance company requires for their own product tests and certifications.
 The right to sell different products requires different test and certifications for each product.
 For instance, an agent may have passed the test and be certified to sell Medicare Supplements, but that does not mean they have passed the tests and are certified to sell Medicare Advantage plans.
 These certifications must be updated each year along with CE Credits.

 A good Medicare agents is also very passionate about what they do and truly has a servant’s heart in wanting to help you get the very best plan that protects your health and finances.
 Healthcare is the number one cost as people grow older.